-Walkways and pathways have two main ways to provide lighting; overhead or low level lighting.
-Overhead lighting is provided by traditional fixtures either standard industrial fixtures or decorative post top fixtures.
-Low level lighting is typically provided by bollards or ingrade fixtures like step lights.
+Walkways and pathways have two main ways to provide lighting; overhead or low-level lighting.
+Overhead lighting is provided by traditional fixtures either standard industrial fixtures or decorative post-top fixtures.
+Low-level lighting is typically provided by bollards or ingrade fixtures like step lights.
 Both these style fixtures provide different lighting levels and are good for specific types of lighting applications.
+Let's look at those applications and how they adapt to projects.

 Overhead Pathway and Walkway Lights